What is a Lean To Conservatory?

-Polycarbonate roofs are cheaper than glass roofs, although they have the drawback of being less soundproof and less thermally efficient.
+Polycarbonate roofs are cheaper than glass conservatory roofs, although they have the drawback of being less soundproof and less thermally efficient.
 Glass roofs are more aesthetically pleasing whilst having the added benefit of allowing more light into the conservatory.
 Tiled roofs have the drawback of letting less light into the conservatory, however, they are more soundproof than polycarbonate.
 Whilst you do not need planning permission for a glass or polycarbonate roof, a tiled roof may require permission.
 Its important that you browse the conservatory roofs as you do not want to pick the wrong one.

 Lean to Conservatory Prices - Star Rating 5/5

 Self-build conservatory prices vary depending on the size and materials used.
 A DIY build will be considerably cheaper than employing professionals to install the conservatory.
 Lean to sunroom kits can be bought for as little as £850 for a basic 2.5m square conservatory.
-A larger lean to can cost up to £2500 for a conservatory lean to.
+Some conservatory prices go up to £2500 for a conservatory lean to.
 Compared to Edwardian or Victorian conservatories or orangeries, a lean to conservatory can add value to your home for a relatively low cost.

 cost per square foot